agvega/RAG_Pipeline/Readme.md

 2	AIG cash in FY 2022	2,216,000,000	2,043,000,000	173,000,000	8.47%	numeric_diff
 3	AIG assets in FY 2022	(JSON array returned; not a scalar)	526,634,000,000	—	—	formatting_error

-Note on row 3 (formatting): regarding a firmatting error I get,  I am working on its fix, but I leave ut to meet the deadline.
+Note on row 3 (formatting): regarding a formatting error I get,  I am working on its fix, but I leave it as it is to meet the deadline.
 The LLM returned a JSON array of objects instead of the expected single numeric scalar.
 This is tracked as a known issue (see below).

 Known issues (current state)